Keyboard shortcuts

 • Stack lifecycle: co, ls, sync, land, clean

-• Editing: mv, first, last, prev, next, sc, absorb, reorder, rebase
+• Editing: mv, first, last, prev, next, sc, absorb, reorder, split, unstack, rebase

 • Utilities: lint, setup, reconcile, continue, abort, completions